infinum/eightshift-docs/website/blog/2023-09-05-wrapper-as-a-standalone-component.md

 <!--truncate-->

 :::note
 [The Wrapper](https://eightshift.com/docs/basics/blocks-wrapper/) is designed to be the ultimate top-level component that controls how your block behaves in the website layout.
 The Wrapper is a sort of a 'section' in traditional builders.
-By default, you can control a whole lot of stuff, but there is an ability to add your custom attributes and fine-tune the Wrapper to your project's needs.
+By default, you can control a whole lot of stuff, but there is an option to add your custom attributes and fine-tune the Wrapper to your project's needs.
 :::

 ## What are WordPress templates?

 Before the days of [Full Site Editing](https://developer.wordpress.org/block-editor/getting-started/full-site-editing/) in WordPress, we used [template files](https://developer.wordpress.org/themes/basics/template-hierarchy/) to add custom layout to a blog page or post archives.

-Depending on your setup, you might still use those as they are still the core of the WordPress theme.
+Depending on your setup, you might still use those as they are still a core part of WordPress themes.

 ## Usage in templates